 YAO MING AND “THE DUNK OF DEATH”

-“People don’t know, we had a bounty out on Yao Ming…”- Kevin Garnett
+“People didn’t know, we had a bounty out on Yao Ming…”- Kevin Garnett

 The 2000 team was ambitious.
 The fact that they underwhelmed when compared to their predecessors didn’t stop them from achieving individual feats of glory, like when Carter jumped over 7’2” Frenchman Frederic Weis in what is now known as “The Dunk of Death”.
 It also didn’t stop them from setting lofty goals.

 Nearly two decades after the 2000 Olympics, Garnett told media outlets that Team USA had placed a $1 million dollar bounty out on China’s Yao Ming.
 Still two years away from being drafted by the Houston Rockets, the 7’6” Yao was the tallest player in the Olympics and the members of Team USA decided that the first player to successfully dunk on him would win the $1 million prize.
 Fortunately for Yao, no one was able to claim the reward though Vince Carter came closest with a tip-in dunk that was more in front of Yao than over him.
 Otherwise, Yao either blocked or altered any attempts to dunk on him by Team USA.

 If you spent time watching Team USA during the 2000 Olympics, you would’ve caught a glimpse of Garnett’s sneakers: the Flightposite 2.
 Whether it was seeing KG in the background during “The Dunk of Death” or footage of him dominating one-on-one drills during practice, the Flightposite 2 was ever present.